 Use Cannabis to Manage Your Insomnia

 Keep in mind that, while the cultivars listed above are great for aiding in sleep, they are not the only options.
-Overall, broad leaf varieties are going to help you get a good night’s rest, and our Happy Valley Hosts at our Boston and Gloucester locations can offer recommendations for cultivars and methods of consumption based on your preference and what’s available.
+Overall, broad leaf varieties are going to help you get a good night’s rest, and our Happy Valley Hosts at our East Boston and Gloucester locations can offer recommendations for cultivars and methods of consumption based on your preference and what’s available.

 To keep tabs on what’s going on at Happy Valley, as well as available products and inventory, become a Happy Valley Insider by entering your email address at the bottom of the page.